SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Discussion Limitations

 \subsection{Automated Threat Intelligence}

 The most significant recent breakthrough in honeypot data analysis is the newfound ability to automate the labeling of attacker behavior with MITRE ATT\&CK tactics, largely thanks to fine-tuned language models \cite{boffa2024logprecis}.
-This marks the "Semantic Leap" from processing raw data to generating structured intelligence.
+This marks the ``Semantic Leap" from processing raw data to generating structured intelligence.
 However, this research is still in a nascent stage.
 The current state-of-the-art, LogPrécis, is a proof-of-concept, limited by the lack of large-scale, well-labeled datasets.
 A clear need for real-world use is a sufficiently capable labeler, which depends on the creation of a larger and more attack-representative dataset.
 We also note the inherent difficulty and subjectivity of ATT\&CK mapping~\cite{jiang2025mitre}; perhaps researchers can find a more appropriate taxonomy of honeypot data for aiding cyber defense.
 Meanwhile, more advanced concepts, such as using honeypot data to power real-time detection via RAG systems, are emerging but remain exploratory yet promising~\cite{lanka2024}.